 How Chainflip will become a reality

-At Loki, our goal is to utilize staked nodes to provide private decentralised services, and we think Blockswap is exactly the kind of project we should support, as well as being a huge boon for the Loki ecosystem.
+At Loki, our goal is to utilize staked nodes to provide private decentralised services, and we think Chainflip is exactly the kind of project we should support, as well as being a huge boon for the Loki ecosystem.
 The more people there are using Loki-based projects, the stronger the network is, and that means the infrastructure supporting Session and Lokinet gets even stronger.
-Even though the Loki crypto’s function within Blockswap will be transparent to swappers, Blockswap will be a huge value-add for both the crypto itself and the Loki Project as a whole.
+Even though the Loki crypto’s function within Chainflip will be transparent to swappers, Chainflip will be a huge value-add for both the crypto itself and the Loki Project as a whole.

 We want to help build a future where asset trading is less reliant on centralised exchanges, but first things first: we need to know if that goal is something the Loki community supports.

 With that in mind, here’s a look at the staged rollout planned for Chainflip.

 Keep in mind, these are early days, so some of the finer details may change.

-Developing a minimum viable product as a proof of concept: the Blockswap alpha
+Developing a minimum viable product as a proof of concept: the Chainflip alpha

 - Develop the frontend interface for Chainflip